axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/file-upload/README.md

 - When all files together exceed the maximum file size, a matching error message is displayed under the file-upload.
 - The file overview is scrollable after the files use more than 2 rows.
 - All images are compressed and .png are converted to .jpeg.
 - There will be a thumbnail for all images selected.
-For other types (.pdf) an icon will represent the file.
+For other types (for now only .pdf) an icon will represent the file.

 ## Usage